prona-p4-learning-platform/learn-sdn-hub/README.md

 You can also prepare a Ubuntu VM by using the [installation scripts](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev-v2.sh) from the p4 guide repo.
 By default and for the following example configuration, we assume the VM to have a user p4 with password p4 (as the default for the p4 tutorial vms).

-To install the LSP and the LSP load balancer in the VM, run the following in the VM (currently using latest feature version of node, hence 15):
+To install the LSP and the LSP load balancer in the VM, run the following in the VM (currently using latest production/stable version of node):

 ```sh
 git clone https://github.com/wylieconlon/jsonrpc-ws-proxy